Babakina

-Babakina is a genus of sea slugs, aeolid nudibranchs, marine gastropod mollusks in the superfamily Flabellinoidea.
+Babakina is a genus of aeolid nudibranchs and the only member of the family Babakinidae.
 The genus is named after the Japanese malacologist Kikutaro Baba (1905-2001).

 Taxonomy

-Babakina is in the subfamily Babakininae within the family Flabellinidae in the taxonomy of the Gastropoda by Bouchet & Rocroi, (2005).
+Babakina was placed in the subfamily Babakininae within the family Flabellinidae in the taxonomy of the Gastropoda by Bouchet & Rocroi, (2005).
 Babakina is the type genus of the subfamily Babakininae.

 Gosliner et al. (2007) have elevated Babakinidae to the family level with the only genus Babakina.

 Species

 There are four species within the genus Babakina: